Chart Color Schemes

 Brooklyn Park displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Brooklyn Park, as per the latest Census evaluation, 57.0% of dwellings were houses while 43.1% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Adelaide metro's figures of 63.9% houses and 36.2% other dwellings.
-Home ownership in Brooklyn Park stood at 27.9%, with mortgaged dwellings at 30.5% and rented ones at 41.6%.
-The median monthly mortgage repayment was $1,704, lower than Adelaide metro's average of $1,745.
-Median weekly rent in Brooklyn Park was recorded at $285, compared to Adelaide metro's $310.
-Nationally, Brooklyn Park's mortgage repayments were below the Australian average of $1,863 and rents were substantially lower than the national figure of $375.
+Brooklyn Park's dwelling structures, as per the latest Census, consisted of 57.0% houses and 43.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 63.9% houses and 36.2% other dwellings.
+Home ownership in Brooklyn Park was at 27.9%, with the rest of dwellings either mortgaged (30.5%) or rented (41.6%).
+The median monthly mortgage repayment was $1,704, lower than Adelaide metro's $1,745.
+Median weekly rent was $285, compared to Adelaide metro's $310.
+Nationally, Brooklyn Park's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower at $375.

 Frequently Asked Questions - Housing